 Following a clinical diagnosis, a plan of ‘brain rest’ will likely be prescribed which may include reduced physical activity, computer screen time, work or school to potentially additional medical care.
 And then safe and effective recovery requires completion of a step by step treatment approach based on severity of injury.

 While there is a general path to recovery, each patient should expect a personalized plan since no two concussions are the same.

 Return to Play, School or Work

-CIF directs progressive treatment and authorization to return to play by specific medical professionals such as a Credentialed ImPACT Consultant like STAT MED’s Dr. Mooney.
+CIF directs progressive treatment and authorization to return to play by specific medical professionals such as a Credentialed ImPACT Consultant like BrainWave Concussion Care’s Dr. Mooney.

 When an accommodation may be warranted for school work, class time or at a workplace, a similar process is followed by a medical professional to provide any needed authorization.